Keep up to date with what's happening during winter

 - Visit the severe weather information page on the Suffolk County Council website.

 - Met Office’s Get Ready for Winter tips and advice pages

 Who we work with

-- get vaccinate against seasonal flu - if eligible
+- get vaccinated against seasonal flu if you're eligible

 - check weather forecasts and take this into account when planning your day